Wednesday, September 10, 2008

 The roll arrived from Germany in excellent shape, well packed, and much quicker than I ever imagined something could show up from half way around the world.
 Well done, so far.
 Inside the bubble pack envelope, the film was protected by a 120 plastic film can.
 On the can was a very good identity label with cautions to load in a low light situation.
 Also on the label is processing instructions (E-6), and an expiration date.
 The Processing reminder is very helpful when you get to your film lab.
 There is no question or mix-up as to the required developing processing instructions, unless of course you want something custom done, which then is between you and your lab.

 Also inside the envelope I found an invoice telling me exactly what to expect to see on my PayPal account.
 No mystery here...
 There's always an invoice..... such is life.
-Anyway along with the invoice Dean included a very easy to understand printed sheet with facts about shooting the film, suggested ISO setting, and reminders about using on-lense filters.
+Anyway along with the invoice Dean included a very easy to understand printed sheet with facts about shooting the film, suggested ISO setting, and reminders about using on-lens filters.
 All-in-all things seemed very simple, and I can assure you that's the way it turned out in my experience.

 So, film in hand, I loaded it into my Holga, just being normally careful to choose a somewhat low light situation.
 I usually do this when I load regular B&W film anyway, so no really extra precautions were taken.

 This film is just too special to go out and waste it on "just any" scenes, so I put the camera back and waited for an opportunity that I thought worthy of the film.
 I didn't have long to wait.
 Sheryl told me that she heard good things about the shopping at a couple of outlet malls in a town a few hours away.
-She wanted to take a shopping week-end!
+She wanted to take a shopping weekend!
 Problem is she doesn't like to take me shopping.
 I'm the "go in, get it, pay, and leave" type.
 She's not.
 What to do?
 Wait a minute.... that town is where Jules Alexander lives.
 If you don't know Jules, he's the owner and operator of simply the VERY BEST IR Forum out there The Worldwide Infrared Photography Community 2.0

 BINGO!
 A few emails to Jules, and we are set.
 Jules and I had never met face-to-face, although from his work with his Forum and mine on this Blog, we felt that we already knew each other.
 When I told Jules we would be "testing" this IR Color Film, he was as excited as I.